robwalton/alfred-ulysses-workflow/README.md

 - Help now opens in Safari
 - 'ug' command no longer lets user drill into empty groups

+**0.9.2**
+- Fix race condition where toggling view state fails if Ulysses is launching

 ## To contribute
 To contribute to the workflow please fork on github: https://github.com/robwalton/alfred-ulysses-workflow